The ultimate first-time home buyer’s guide

 After completion day comes possession day—the day you actually get the keys to the new home.
 This is often just 1-3 days after completion day.

-Your original contract of purchase and sale should specify the date and time that you’re supposed to receive your new keys.
+The original contract of purchase and sale should specify the date and time that you’ll receive your new keys.

 From now on, the process looks a lot more like the typical moving process.
 You can arrange for a moving company to move your stuff into the new house right away, or leave it empty while you paint or renovate.